The evolution of football goal celebrations

 The ex-Liverpool striker was at the centre of it all, even if it would be another 11 years before the robotics returned.

-After scoring his 100th Premier League in February of this year, Crouch oiled his joints to perform the iconic celebration once more.
+After scoring his 100th Premier League in February 2017, Crouch oiled his joints to perform the iconic celebration once more.
+He’s even offered tips to UK Prime Minister Theresa May.

 The DJ: Emile Heskey (2002)